Reference suite — reading guide

 What this suite is NOT

-• Not a feature comparison vs Zenoh / DDS / MQTT.
-See ../../README.md.
+• Not a feature comparison against Zenoh, DDS or MQTT.
+See the project README.

 • Not a security architecture.
-The wire format is security-agnostic; security wraps it at the transport layer per 10-module-catalog.md.
+The wire format is security-agnostic; security wraps it at the transport layer, per 10-module-catalog.md.